Rust-GPU/rust-gpu/docs/src/building-rust-gpu.md

 called (fedora) `libX11-devel`, `libxkbcommon-x11-devel`, and `gcc-c++`, or (ubuntu) `libxkbcommon-x11-dev`,
 `libx11-dev`, and `gcc`.

-## Prerequisite windows packages:
-Ensure you have `rust-lld.exe` installed with: `rustup component add llvm-tools-preview`, the repo ships with a `rust-lld.exe` configuration to get around the _default_ `msvc` compiler's symbol limit of `65535`, if you're seeing `LNK1189` or `LNK1248` errors suggested reading materials: [LNK1189](LNK1189), [LNK1248](LNK1248) please make an [Issue](Issue) if you see these errors as these problems are supposed to be handled for you in the `.cargo/config.toml` file where the Rust-GPU project explicitly overrides the default linker and passes flags to mitigate the above.

 ## Using installed SPIRV-Tools

 By default, all of the crates and examples in this repo will compile the [`spirv-tools-sys`](https://crates.io/crates/spirv-tools-sys) crate, including a lot of C++ code from [SPIRV-Tools](https://github.com/EmbarkStudios/SPIRV-Tools).
 If you don't want to build the C++ code because you already have [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools#downloads) installed, or just don't want to spend more time compiling, you can build/run the crate with the `use-installed-tools` feature.